 - Assistance is provided through partner organisations and can be adapted to local needs, so EU countries can set their own priorities.

-Under the changes agreed by Parliament, EU countries will be able to request 100% co-financing from the EU budget for the accounting year 2020-2021.
+Under the changes agreed by Parliament, EU countries will be able to request 100% co-financing from the EU budget.

-Find out what measures the EU has already taken to combat the pandemic.
+Find out what measure the EU is taking to ensure the economic recovery